pgzmnk/airflow-duckdb-demo/README.md

 ### Custom configuration

-The Astro SDK library will soon support setting global DuckDB config, which will resolve the issues mentioned in failed tasks of `custom_extension_etl.py`.
+The Astro SDK library will soon support setting global DuckDB config, which will resolve the issues around `allow_unsigned_extensions` mentioned in failed tasks of `custom_extension_etl.py`.